OAI/OpenAPI-Specification/index.md

 ### OpenAPI Specification Schemas

+Note that the OAS 3.1 `schema/YYYY-MM-DD` schema does _not_ validate the Schema Object, as it makes no assumptions about the JSON Schema dialect in use.
+The OAS 3.1 `schema-base/YYYY-MM-DD` schema _does_ validate the Schema Object, and requires that if `jsonSchemaDialect` or `$schema` are present, that they use the appropriate `dialect/YYYY-MM-DD`.
+The name `schema-base` comes from the JSON Schema dialect including the OAS extensions being referred to as the "base dialect" in the specification.

+See [issue #4147](https://github.com/OAI/OpenAPI-Specification/issues/4147) for discussion of other possible JSON Schema dialect options, [issue #4152](https://github.com/OAI/OpenAPI-Specification/issues/4152) for programmatic access to the latest schemas, and [issue #4141](https://github.com/OAI/OpenAPI-Specification/issues/4141) for discussions on possibly providing linting schemas that could catch likely problems that do not directly violate the specification.

 {% assign schema_files = site.static_files | where: "extname", "" | sort: "path" | reverse %}
 {% assign last_version = "" %}
 {% assign last_kind = "" %}